mattkgreene/crypto_stats_and_tweets_elt/README.md

 Using the coingecko api, crypto currency statistical data was pulled and stored in a pandas dataframe.

-After storing in the pandas df the data was written to the MongoDB database used for tweets.
+After storing the data in the pandas df, the data was written to the MongoDB database used for tweets.

 Data is continously ingested through this process until enough statistical data about various crypto currencies was stored.